Golfers Elbow (Medial Epicondylitis)

 Causes of golfers elbow

-Contrary to what the name suggests, you do not have to play golf to develop this condition.
-In fact, golfers elbow is more commonly seen in non-golf players than in golf players.
-Patients typically develop this condition due to activities involving repetitive wrist flexion against resistance or forceful or repetitive gripping of the hand.
+Despite what the name suggests, you do not have to play golf (or any sport for that matter) to develop golfers elbow.
+In fact, 90 – 95% of cases do not involve sportsmen.
+Patients typically develop this condition due to activities involving repetitive, prolonged or forceful wrist flexion or gripping of the hand.
 These activities may include sports or manual work such as:

 - golf (especially those who continually take divots out of the ground)